 Theatre highlights for children in recent years include 2017 GIAF favourite How to Catch a Star.
 Combining puppetry with a magical original score by Colm Mac Con Iomaire, the performance reminded us all to follow our dreams.

 A very special family event, this creative, inspiring show by Branar Téatar do Pháistí captured the essence of the beloved book by award-winning Irish author Oliver Jeffers.

 GIAF also last year hosted Casus Circus, one of Australia’s most exciting contemporary circus companies, who wowed audiences with their show Driftwood, a spectacular display of choreography, acrobatics, trapeze and aerial stunts.

 Described by The Edinburgh Festival List as “circus that makes you glad you are there in the moment watching it and not anywhere else”, the show captured all that’s best about families making memories together through the arts.

-A family-friendly festival of epic proportions, make memories with your little ones this year at the 2018 Galway International Arts Festival this summer 15-28 July!
+A family-friendly festival of epic proportions, make memories with your little ones this year at the 2019 Galway International Arts Festival this summer 15-28 July!